JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-02-bert_qa_bert_base_spanish_wwm_uncased_finetuned_qa_mlqa_en_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-base-spanish-wwm-uncased-finetuned-qa-mlqa` is a English model orginally trained by `CenIA`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-base-spanish-wwm-uncased-finetuned-qa-mlqa` is a Castilian, Spanish model orginally trained by `CenIA`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>